 7. Home Health Aides

-As a home health aide, you’ll be responsible for helping people with disabilities or suffering from chronic illness or cognitive impairment with personal necessities like dressing, bathing, and hygiene needs.
-You’ll work in a variety of settings, including the patients’ homes, group homes, and day services programs.
+As a home health aide, you’ll be responsible for helping people with disabilities or suffering from chronic illness or cognitive impairments with personal necessities like dressing, bathing and hygiene needs.
+You’ll work in a variety of settings, including the patients’ homes, group homes and day services programmes.

 8. Diesel Service Technician/Mechanic

-With estimated life earnings at $1.4 million, becoming an electrician can be very lucrative indeed.
-And there’s plenty of demand – in fact, employment of electricians is projected to grow 14 percent between 2014 and 2024, much faster than the average for all other professions.
+With estimated life earnings at $1.4 million (£910,000), becoming an electrician can be very lucrative indeed.
+And there’s plenty of demand for this high-paying job, too!

-As an electrician, you’ll be responsible for instaling, maintaining, and repairing electrical power, communications, lighting, and control systems in a variety of settings, including homes, businesses, and factories.
+As an electrician, you’ll be responsible for installing, maintaining and repairing electrical power, communications, lighting and control systems in a variety of settings, including homes, businesses and factories.

-Important qualities for this role include business skills, physical stamina, troubleshooting skills, physical strength, critical thinking skills, color vision, and customer service skills.
+Important qualities for this role include business skills, physical stamina, troubleshooting skills, physical strength, critical thinking skills, colour vision and customer service skills.

 Skills that are critical for this profession include physical stamina and manual dexterity.
-You should also possess strong analytical, mechanical, and technical skills, as well as have a head for math.
+You should also possess strong analytical, mechanical and technical skills, as well as have a head for maths.

-Leaving school before you attain your diploma is not the end of the world.
-You can still pursue fulfilling careers in different fields and earn a decent living.
-The important thing you need to remember is that you never give up.
+Leaving school before you obtain your diploma or A-levels is not the end of the world; you can still pursue fulfilling careers in different fields and earn a decent living.
+The important thing you need to remember is to never give up.

 Are you a high school dropout?
-What career path did you follow?
+What career path did you choose to follow?
 Share your experiences with us in the comments section below!